 Four Hearing Aid Styles

-While Unitron does rely on its parent company for product development, it has also maintained brand independence and differentiated its products and services with unique offerings, such as its FLEX:TRIAL which enables prospective wearers to try out their hearing aids prior to purchasing, and FLEX:UPGRADE, which allows for technology upgrades after purchase (more about this below).
+While Unitron does rely on its parent company for product development, it also maintains considerable brand independence and differentiation of its products.
+Likewise, its services provide unique offerings, such as its FLEX:TRIAL which enables prospective wearers to try out their hearing aids prior to purchasing, and FLEX:UPGRADE, which allows for technology upgrades after purchase (more about this below).

 Unitron hearing aid prices

 Unitron hearing aids range in price from $1,642 to $4,003 per device, depending on the model.
 Popular models include the Tempus, Discover, and Moxi Blu.

 |Unitron Moxi Blu 7||$3,777|

 |Unitron Discover 7||$2,929|